CPMpy/cpmpy/docs/modeling.md

 However, CPMpy also wishes to support the expressions `min(xs) > v` as well as `v + min(xs) != 4` and other nested expressions.

 In CPMpy we do this by instantiating min/max/abs as **numeric global constraints**.
-E.g. `min([x,y,z])` becomes `Minimum([x,y,z])` which inherits from `GlobalConstraint` but has a numeric return type.
+E.g. `min([x,y,z])` becomes `Minimum([x,y,z])` which inherits from `GlobalFunction` because it has a numeric return type.
 Our library will transform the constraint model, including arbitrarly nested expressions, such that the numeric global constraint is used in a comparison with a variable.
 Then, the solver will either support it, or we will call `decompose_comparison()` on the numeric global constraint, which will decompose e.g. `min(xs) == v`.

 A non-exhaustive list of **numeric global constraints** that are available in CPMpy is: `Minimum(), Maximum(), Count(), Element()`.

-For their meaning and more information on how to define your own global constraints, see [the API documentation on global constraints](api/expressions/globalconstraints.html).
+For their meaning and more information on how to define your own global constraints, see [the API documentation on global functions](api/expressions/globalfunctions.html).

 ```python
 import cpmpy as cp